Twenty-five ways to live cheaply without depriving yourself.

 They also offer cash back shopping available at over 1500 retailers (including places like Walmart, Amazon, Target, etc.), and you earn points for every dollar that you spend.
-Yes, you get paid just for buying your everyday items that buy anyway.
+Yes, you get paid just for buying the everyday items that you buy anyway.

-Try Swagbucks today, its 100% free and definitely worth your time.
+Try Swagbucks today; it’s 100% free and worth your time.

 When you are trying to live a more cheap, simple life, one of the first things that can go is the cable!
-It’s so easy to be spending $100 or more a month on cable.
+It’s so easy to spend $100 or more monthly on cable.

-Use our link below to try Hulu for a month with our link!
+Use our link below to try Hulu for a month!

-The cost of Amazon Prime is $8.99 per month, or if you want to pay for the year, it’s $139.
+Amazon Prime costs $16.99 per month, or if you want to pay for the year, it’s $139.
 Amazon Prime allows you access to hundreds of movies and TV shows with your Prime membership!

-Other benefits of Amazon Prime consist of, free music, free book downloads, two-day delivery on packages, and so much more.
+Other benefits of Amazon Prime include free music, free book downloads, two-day delivery on packages, and so much more.

 If you haven’t signed up for Rakuten yet, here is your nudge to do so!

-Rakuten is a free cash back site where you can make money from the things that you will be purchasing online.
+Rakuten is a free cash back site where you can make money from your purchases online.

-All you need to do is click through the Rakuten website to where you will be purchasing from.
+All you need to do is click through the Rakuten website to where you will purchase from.
 Rakuten will track your purchase through the link, and you will get your cash back.

 Another great free app to use is the Drop app.
-The Drop app works in the same way – you can get cash rewards from your purchases.
+The Drop app works similarly – you can get cash rewards from your purchases.

 For every purchase that you make, you earn Drop points.
-You can then redeem your points at popular places such as Starbucks, Amazon, or Netflix.
+You can redeem your points at popular places like Starbucks, Amazon, or Netflix.

 Related article: Drop App Review: What Is The Drop App And Is It Legit?

 Interest rates on most accounts have dropped recently due to the COVID-19 pandemic.
-Luckily there are still some places that are offering a decent enough rate.
+Luckily there are still some banks that are offering a decent rate.

-The way that this happens is due to inflation.
-When things get more expensive, and you aren’t earning interest on your money, you are losing out.
+The way this happens is due to inflation.
+When things get more expensive, and you aren’t earning interest on your money, you are losing money.

-A bank that offers a great APY is CIT Bank.
-They currently have a Savings Builder account and Premier High Yield Savings.
+A bank that offers a great APY is CIT Bank!

 The best way to save or make money is to make money from what you already have.
 Making sure that your cash is earning you interest is the best place to start.